 A decisive CLO is essential for successfully managing the legal aspects of your business.
 You don’t want someone in the role who will deliberate over decisions for weeks at a time.
 You want a confident CLO who can look at a legal query, efficiently analyze the benefits and risks, and then move forward with the process in a timely manner.

 Recruiting executive-level in-house legal talent is a big move for your company, so make sure you do it right.
-Hire a team of experienced and knowledgeable executive recruiters to handle your legal recruiting.
+Hire a team of experienced and knowledgeable executive recruiters to handle your legal executive recruitment needs.

 Your company likely takes months to find and hire a new employee.
 The processes of posting the job opening, sifting through applications, and setting up interviews is time consuming work but very important for your business.
-The truth is, however, even after all of this work the person you choose might not be the best fit for your company.
+The truth is, however, even after all of this work:

-An experienced legal recruiting firm makes the whole hiring process easier.
-Recruiters take over the task of finding qualified candidates for the general counsel or chief legal officer role you need filled.
+In fact, legal recruiters can oversee the task of finding qualified candidates for the general counsel or chief legal officer role you need filled.
 Recruiters have an extensive network of qualified talent they can access for your needs and also understand how to find the best legal talent to fit your company.
 Contact Cowen Partners to find out more about what our top-rated executive legal recruitment firm can do for you.

 Cowen Partners is the nation’s executive search firm, enabling companies to harness the power of human capital to fuel their success.
 Cowen Partners gives our clients access to the top 1% of human capital to create opportunities that accelerate their growth and market share.
 With Cowen Partners, clients can grow at scale, create value, and drive results with world class talent.